a-binkley/LaTeXnically/README.md

 ### Copy to Clipboard

-Copy the translation to be pasted in a convenient link to your Overleaf account or wherever desired.
+Copy the translation and paste in a convenient link to your Overleaf account or wherever desired.

 ### Demonstration Video